satyrius/vim/README.md

 * [Ropevim](http://rope.sourceforge.net/ropevim.html), a very powerful refactoring (but not only) tool;
 * [Flake8](https://github.com/nvie/vim-flake8) allow to run flake8 on python files;

+### Go

+The *Go* development plugin I use is *Blackrush/vim-gocode*.
+It is bundled with standard `$GOROOT/misc/vim` stuff plus [gocode](https://github.com/nsf/gocode) autocompetion.
+It has some requirements for [Mac OS X installation](https://github.com/Blackrush/vim-gocode/wiki/Installation-on-OS-X) and of course you need *gocode* to be installed.
+Breafly you should do the following.

+	brew install coreutils
+	ln -s /usr/local/bin/greadlink /usr/local/bin/readlink
+	# Ensure your GOPATH and PATH are ok then
+	go get -u github.com/nsf/gocode

 ## local .vimrc